Judithlourde/Pizza-restaurant/README.md

 # Pizza-restaurant
-Website for one real pizza restaurant.
+Website for a real pizza restaurant.
+Collected the requirement from the customer, Designed UI, developed, deployed and hosted the website.
-Customer can view the menus for the dishes - used collabsible for the menus.
-Contacts information and link to the resaurants facebook site.
+Functionality:
+- Collapsible menu functionality
+- Animation